MEANING OF SOIL EROSION

 The soil left behind after the erosion is thin and cannot hold plants firmly in the ground.
 The plants are easily uprooted and blown away by the wind.
 They could also be washed away are buried in the deposited soil.

 When gullies are deepened up to or near the water table underground water is exposed.
 Some of it evaporates and others flow away.
 This causes the water table to be lowered.
 As the resulting plant with shorter roots cannot survive as they are unable to reach the water.

-Sand which is eroded from the steep slopes is deposited on the riverbed from which it is scooped for construction purpose this is very common in Tanzania.
+Sand which is eroded from the steep slopes is deposited on the riverbed from which it is scooped for construction purposes this is very common in Tanzania.

-Sediments that are carried into rivers, lakes, and oceans may contain chemical pollutants from the farms and dumping grounds.
+Sediments that are carried into rivers, lakes, and oceans may contain chemical pollutants from farms and dumping grounds.
 These pollutants may kill aquatic life such as fish, coral polyps, and plants.
 The water may also become unfit for human and animals consumption.

 Soil erosion also causes a water reservoir that has been constructed along some rivers to be filled up with soil sediments.
-As the result, their lifespan and usefulness is greatly reduced.
+As the result, their lifespan and usefulness are greatly reduced.

 - Afforestation and reforestation